gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The method described in this document leverages the following management aspects related to OSCORE groups and discussed in the sections of {{I-D.ietf-core-oscore-groupcomm}} referred below.

 * Management of group keying material (see Section 2.1 of {{I-D.ietf-core-oscore-groupcomm}}).
 The Group Manager is responsible for the renewal and re-distribution of the keying material in the groups of its competence (rekeying).
 According to the specific application requirements, this can include rekeying the group upon changes in its membership.
-In particular, renewing the keying material is required upon a new node's joining or a current node's leaving, in case backward security and forward security have to be preserved, respectively.
+In particular, renewing the group keying material is required upon a new node's joining or a current node's leaving, in case backward security and forward security have to be preserved, respectively.

 * Provisioning and retrieval of public keys (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).
 The Group Manager acts as key repository of public keys of group members, and provides them upon request.